 - Stir all ingredients together in small bowl.

-- Place chicken in zip-lock back and pour marinade over chicken.
+- Place chicken in zip-lock bag and pour marinade over chicken.

 - Let it marinate at least 2 hours or overnight in the refrigerator.